adilhasan927/SC1015-Project/README.md

 - Clustering analysis implemented the K-Prototypes algorithm
 - Began with normalising dataset and plotting the elbow curve to find suitable number of clusters
 - Utilised the UMAP dimensionality reduction algorithm to visualise our dataset
-- Used spaghetti plot to visualise the clusters generated

 ## Learning Outcomes